Your Weekly Note from our Pastors

 What’s Happening This Sunday | October 15, 2017

-Our staffed nursery is available from 10am to noon each Sunday for infants through age 5.
+Our staffed nursery is available from 9am to 11am each Sunday for infants through age 5.

-Glendale welcomes visitors each week in worship @ 11am.
-You will experience a service with a message of hope and love, upbeat music and people with diverse faith journeys – old and young, raised in the church, new to the church, Catholics to those who question it all – you name it.
+Glendale welcomes visitors each week in worship @ 10am.
+You will experience a service with a message of hope and love, upbeat music and people of many diverse backgrounds and faith journeys – old and young, raised in the church, new to the church, Catholics to those who question it all – you name it.
 All are welcome at Glendale.

 You can also check out past videos of worship services and messages at GlendaleUMC.org/videos.